A. L. (Alfred Louis) Kroeber

 About the author

-Born in Hoboken, New Jersey, in 1876, Alfred Louis Kroeber studied at Columbia University under Franz Boas and went on to become one of the leading figures in American anthropology.
-He is widely associated with the University of California, Berkeley, where he helped build the anthropology department and worked closely with the university museum.
+Born in Hoboken, New Jersey, in 1876, Alfred Louis Kroeber became one of the most important American anthropologists of the early 20th century.
+He studied at Columbia under Franz Boas and earned the first doctorate in anthropology awarded by Columbia in 1901.
+Soon afterward, he joined the University of California, Berkeley, where he helped build one of the country’s leading anthropology departments and was closely involved with the university museum.